Organizational Policies and Kettle Guidelines

 - Hand-out candy canes and/or calendar cards as a nice thank you

-- Immediately notify your Area Team Leader or the Kettle Campaign Office if you have any problems during your shift
+- Immediately notify your Kettle Worker or the Kettle Campaign Office if you have any problems during your shift

 - Notify the Kettle Campaign Office if you are unable to fulfill your scheduled shift